ThandoMabasoMulaudzi/loan-prediction-analysis-python/README_Loan_Prediction.md

 - Data preprocessing & feature selection
 - Visualizing trends and residuals
 - Evaluating model accuracy using statistical metrics

-## 📄 Dataset Note
-The file `Loans_Data.xlsx` is referenced for this assessment.
-If unavailable due to policy, replace it with your own financial or housing dataset to replicate the model.

 ---
 **Created by:** Thando Mpho Mabaso